-Experience Japan by coach!
-Join a Japan 7-day tour on a guided coach tour – an exciting new concept.
-Visit Tokyo, Mt.Fuji, Kawaguchiko, Nagoya, Kyoto, and Osaka.
+Experience Japan over 7 days with a guided coach group tour – an exciting new concept.
+Explore together Tokyo, Mt.Fuji, Lake Kawaguchi, Nagoya, Kyoto, and Osaka.

 Through the Essential Japan coach tour, travellers can travel to a range of locations in comfort.
 You will travel with your tour guide to Tokyo.
-Enjoy the Tokyo views from the top of the Metropolitan Government Building before passing by Akihabara, the “Electric Town” of Tokyo.
+Take time to enjoy the Tokyo views from the top of the Metropolitan Government Building before passing by Akihabara, the “Electric Town” of Tokyo.
 After, travel to Mt.
-Fuji and Kawaguchiko for awe-inspiring Japanese nature.
-In Nagoya, car enthusiasts visit the Toyota Museum.
-Within Kyoto, you can visit Gion for its well-known, traditional streets and maiko (apprentice geisha).
-After, wander through Kyoto’s many historical temples and shrines.
-Your tour will end with a visit to Nara – an ancient capital – before Osaka.
+Fuji and Kawaguchiko (Also known as Lake Kawaguchi) for awe-inspiring Japanese nature.
+In Nagoya, car enthusiasts can visit the Toyota Museum.
+After Nagoya, move to Kyoto, where you can visit Gion for its well-known, traditional streets and maiko (apprentice geisha).
+After, take time to wander through Kyoto’s many historical temples and shrines.
+Your tour will end with a visit to Nara – an ancient capital that contains Todaiji Temple – before Osaka.
 Here, you can sample famous Osaka food- such as Okonomiyaki and Takoyaki – and enjoy the vibrant nightlife.
 Be sure to visit Dontonbori, the bright heart of Osaka.

 |This JTB/Europamundo coach tour visits:|